ansible-learnfest/ansible-learnfest-guide/content/3-track-1/config-controller/_index.md

 * If you haven't done this before it might sound daunting, but fear not: [Here](https://ansible-labs-crew.github.io/ansible-controller-advanced/3-awx-collection-intro/) is a chapter from one of our labs, you just have to migrate it to your infrastructure.

 {{% notice tip %}}
-BTW you don't have to install the `ansible.controller` collection because it's already baked in into the EE we used before to deploy instances.
+BTW you don't have to install the `ansible.controller` collection because it's already baked into the EE we used before to deploy instances.
 {{% /notice %}}